insure logo

 Average homeowners insurance cost by company in Minnesota

-Auto-Owners has the cheapest homeowners insurance rates in Minnesota.
-Its average annual cost for Minnesota homeowners is $1,550.
-Western National Insurance and West Bend Insurance Company also offer affordable insurance.
+Auto-Owners provides the most affordable homeowners insurance in Minnesota, with an average annual premium of $1,550.
+Western National Insurance and West Bend Insurance Company also offer cheap home insurance rates.

-The table below shows the average annual and monthly insurance rates for homeowners in Minnesota with $300,000 in dwelling coverage, $100,000 in liability coverage, and a $1,000 deductible.
+Here are the average annual and monthly insurance rates for homeowners in Minnesota with a policy that provides $300,000 in dwelling coverage, $100,000 in liability protection, and a $1,000 deductible.

 Company Average annual rate Average monthly rate